 For many years, most of the kids have never learn the subject of money at an early age and some of them even find themselves reaching adult age without knowing the tips and secrets that revolve around money.
 The use of money games for kids has been one of the best ways to entertain family as well as teaching your kids the tricks that revolve around the money matters.

 I don´t want to talk about Monopoly here, everybody know this classic already, the following are 11 great video, online, or board games, which incorporate basic skills in the financial topics for your kids while they have a lot of fun.

 11 Exciting Money Games For Kids

 1. Wuzzit Trouble (8 years and up) – is a free video game (and app) for everyone to play.
 While helping the cute little Wuzzit characters break free it helps develop mathematical conceptual thinking skills.
-For kids to learn mathematics it´s best to combine it with action, just the same as explaining how to ride a bike won’t help them learn to ride – they have to actually get on the bike and have a go.
+For kids to learn mathematics it´s best to combine it with action, they can´t ride a bike by explaining either.

 2. Awesome Island (10 years and up) – This is an award winning online simulation which introduces kids to all aspects of investment finance, including credit, debt, salary, investments, and philanthropy.
 It will expose your kids to all aspects of money, long term goal setting and understanding the consequences of poor financial decisions.

 3. Warren Buffets Secret Millionaires Club – teaches the basic of good financial decision making and some of the basic lessons of starting a business.
 It’s an animated series of 26 short online episodes, but also provides some online games like:

 - Number Blaster – where kids can test their addition skills and reflexes.

 - Counting Money – a fun math skills money game.